May 06, 2011

 in 1947

-all outer drive traffic is heading north
+most of all the Outer Drive traffic is heading north

-Chicago Tribune Archives via Larry Lund contributor
+photo - Chicago Tribune Archives via Larry Lund

 Art Work